-Held over two weeks at Akarenga Sōkō in early October, this festival features over 100 beers and much carousing in the spirit of the German festival.
+Held over two weeks at Akarenga Sōkō in early October, this festival features dozens beers and much carousing in the spirit of the German festival.

 This annual festival is held to mark the end of the climbing season and to offer thanks for the safety of the year's climbers.
-The first day involves a mikoshi procession and the lighting of bonfires on Fuji-Yoshida…
+The first day involves a mikoshi (portable shrine) procession and the lighting of bonfir…

 Nikkō's most important annual festival features horseback archery on the first day and a 1000-strong costumed re-enactment of the delivery of Ieyasu's remains to Nikkō on the second.